• Skip to primary navigation

 • Add this sauce to the shrimp and let it sit for about 10 mins.

-• Heat the 2 tbsp oil in a saute pan over medium heat.
+• Heat the 2 tablespoon oil in a saute pan over medium heat.
 Scoop out the shrimp, while draining the marinade back to the bowl ( we are going to use the marinade sauce later, so don't toss it) and add to the oil.

 • Place the shrimp in a single layer in the pan, so they can all cook evenly.
 Cook for a minute on one side and flip the shrimp over.
 Cook for another minute, till they are all nice and pink.